-The VL1 has a 49-key keyboard that is both velocity and after-touch sensitive for broad, intimate expressive control.
+The VL7 has a 49-key keyboard that is both velocity and after-touch sensitive for broad, intimate expressive control.

-(DOWN) and (UP) Buttons
+© OCTAVE DOWN and UP Buttons

 Shift the pitch of the keyboard up or down one octave.
-A utility "Octave Hold" function (page 153 of the Feature Reference manual) provides two modes: shift only while the button is held, or press once to shift and again to release.
+A utility "Octave Hold" function provides two modes: shift only while the button is held, or press once to shift and again to release.
 MIDI note output data is also shifted.